davidCMs/davidCMs/README.md

-Hi there im david i code the java and a bit of other stuff I am currently working on a TD game in java based off LibGDX You can reach me on discord "davidcms"
+Hi there im david i code the java and a bit of other stuff/n I am currently working on a TD game in java based off LibGDX/n You can reach me on discord "davidcms"/n
 I am stu**dying** CS at SPTŠMS (http://spts.si/)
 <!--
 **davidCMs/davidCMs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.